JoinMarket-Org/JoinMarket-Docs/High-level-design.md

     m/0/mixdepth/[external/internal]

 The value of mixdepth runs from 0..M-1, where M is the number of mixdepths chosen by the user; by default 5.
 The value of [external/internal] is 0 for external, 1 for internal.
 Thus a default wallet will contain 10 separate branches.

+Note that all of the keys are of the non-hardened type.

 Typical output from script `wallet-tool.py`, which enables basic wallet handling, running against a testnet wallet seed: